open-telemetry/opentelemetry-specification/specification/context/context.md

 Users writing instrumentation in languages that use `Context` implicitly are discouraged from using the `Context` API directly.
-In those cases, users will manipulate `Context` through cross-cutting concerns APIs instead, in order to perform operations such as setting trace or baggage entries for a specified `Context`.
+In those cases, users will manipulate `Context` through cross-cutting concerns APIs instead, in order to perform operations such as setting tracing or baggage entries for a specified `Context`.

 A `Context` is expected to have the following operations, with their